Heather Robertson

 Heather Margaret Robertson (March 19, 1942 - March 19, 2014) was a Canadian journalist, novelist and non-fiction writer.
-She published her first book, Reservations are for Indians, in 1970, and her latest book, Walking into Wilderness, in 2010.
+She published her first book, Reservations are for Indians, in 1970, and her last book, Walking into Wilderness, in 2010.
 She was a founding member of the Writers' Union of Canada and the Professional Writers Association of Canada, and launched the Robertson v Thomson Corp class action suit regarding freelancers' retention of electronic rights to their work.